Chase Bank: Targeted account closures

-During 2013 and 2014, Chase and other banks received media attention for the practice of canceling the personal and business accounts of hundreds of legal sex workers, citing in some instances the "morality clause" of their account agreement.
+During 2013 and 2014, Chase and other banks received media attention for the practice of cancelling the personal and business accounts of hundreds of legal sex workers, citing in some instances the "morality clause" of their account agreement.
 Later it was discovered that this practice included mortgage accounts and business loans.
-Chase canceled the mortgage refinancing process for one individual, that the bank had initiated, whose production company made soft core films like those broadcast on Cinemax.
+Chase canceled the mortgage refinancing process for one individual, which the bank had initiated, whose production company made soft core films like those broadcast on Cinemax.
 This resulted in a lawsuit which cited evasive dealings and misleading statements by several Chase executives including Securities Vice President Adam Gelcich, Legal Fair Lending Department Vice President Deb Vincent, and an unnamed executive director and assistant general counsel.

 In addition to closing accounts for sex workers, the bank has also been using its "morality clause" to disassociate from other types of businesses.
 Some of these other businesses include medical marijuana dispensaries and any that are "gun related".
 Another was a woman-owned condom manufacturing company called Lovability Condoms.
 Company founder Tiffany Gaines was rejected by Chase Paymentech services "as processing sales for adult-oriented products is a prohibited vertical" and was told that it was a "reputational risk" to process payment for condoms.
 Gaines then started a petition to ask Chase to review and change its policy of classifying condoms as an "adult oriented product".
 The bank later reversed its decision and invited Gaines to submit an application citing that was already doing business with a "wide variety of merchants, including grocers and drug stores, that sell similar products".

 In 2019, the bank faced growing criticism for its alleged practice of arbitrarily targeting the personal accounts of outspoken online personalities such as Martina Markota and Proud Boys chairman Enrique Tarrio.
 Although the specific motives behind the closures were not officially disclosed the assumption among many on the right was that they were political in nature.